IDC: cloud computing could prevent 1b tonnes of CO2 emissions

 While different regions and countries will achieve varying savings levels based on how kilowatts of power generates carbon dioxide emissions, IDC says that the biggest opportunity lies in those areas that generate higher emissions per kilowatt-hour.

 For example, the Asia Pacific region generates much of its power from coal and could save more than half of the total emissions over the next four years.
 Conversely, the Europe, Middle East and Africa are considered to be low emission per kilowatt-hour region, which means it will generate just 10% of total savings.

-Cloud data centres should optimise their physical environment and reduce the energy needed to cool them, thus reducing wasted energy usage.
-Efficiency, IDC states, means more energy spent running the data centre than cooling it.
+Cloud data centers should optimise their physical environment and reduce the energy needed to cool them, thus reducing wasted energy usage.
+Efficiency, IDC states, means more energy spent running the data center than cooling it.

 Workloads can also be shifted to any geographic location and could make use of renewable energy sources such as solar and wind power.

 IDC’s program vice president Cushing Anderson notes that ‘green IT’ has been around for a long time, but hyperscale computing is attracting interest from the market, investors, and regulators.